choojs/choo/README.md

 New routes can be triggered through `emitter.emit('pushState', <routename>)`.
 By default we also catch and match all `<a href="">` clicks against the router.
 This can be disabled by setting `opts.href` to `false` in the constructor.
+Routing via `pushState` will not work until the `DOMContentLoaded` event has been fired.

 Querystrings (`?foo=bar`) are ignored when matching routes.
 They should be extracted from the `window.location` object on render events, from either a